 17. Reuse plastic grocery bags to clean up after your dog.

 Instead of wasting money each month by buying poop bags, reuse what you already have lying around.

 I use plastic bags to pick up poop, flip it inside out, and tie it up.
-Simple, easy, and mess free.
-Take a look at more clever ways to save on dog expenses.
+Simple, easy, and mess-free.

-11. Wrap your shoes in an old shower cap when traveling.
+21. Wrap your shoes in a shower cap when you travel.